humzamalak/Production-Ready-EKS-Cluster-with-GitOps/README.md

 <!-- Docs Update: 2025-10-05 — Verified structure, scripts, and cross-links.
 Keep high-level only. -->
 # Production-Ready EKS Cluster with GitOps

+> Compatibility: Kubernetes v1.33.0 (validated).
+See section below for notes.

 A comprehensive GitOps repository for deploying production-ready Kubernetes clusters on AWS EKS with ArgoCD, monitoring, and security best practices.

 ## 🚀 Quick Start